FAQ

 5) What is the most common sexual problem people come to you for?

-The most common issue couples come to me for involve Vaginismus, unconsummated marriage or low sexual frequency due to the discrepancy in sexual desire of one partner.
+The most common issue couples come to me for involves Vaginismus, unconsummated marriage or low sexual frequency due to the discrepancy in sexual desire of one partner.
 I also often coached men who have premature ejaculation, erectile difficulties or delayed ejaculation.
 More here.

 6) What happens during a session?